ibm-cloud-docs/powervs-watsonx-toolkit/tutorials/watsonx-to-powervs-tutorial.md

    # View podman containers:
    podman ps
    # view podman logs $CONTAINER_ID
-   podman logs 306c4df577df
+   podman logs $CONTAINER_ID
    ```
    Make sure that there is no error in the logs.
 If everything works correctly, your agent should show up under ‘Active agents’ on the Satellite Connector cloud console, and the agent name should match the container ID.

    ![Satellite Connector Active Agents](../images/tutorial-watsonx-data-to-powervs/tutorial-watsonx-to-powervs-sc-agents.png){: caption="Satellite Connector Active Agents" caption-side="bottom"}

-   If the agent stops, then the path is broken, so multiple agents are normally recommended.
+   If you only have one agent and the agent stops, the connection is broken, so multiple agents are normally recommended.
 Refer to IBM Cloud doc for [high availability setup](/docs/satellite?topic=satellite-run-agent-swarm&interface=ui).
 Only one agent is set up for demo purpose in this tutorial.

 ## Config {{site.data.keyword.satelliteshort}} Connector Endpoint in {{site.data.keyword.satelliteshort}} Connector